sahiladit/LAWGIC/README.md

 ### 🧠 AI-Powered Legal Insights
 - Translated input is vectorized and compared with **Azure AI Search indexes**.
 - Legal documents are stored in **Azure Blob Storage**, indexed semantically.
-- Google Drive Folder – Legal Documents to Upload - https://drive.google.com/drive/folders/1Nh4a6g5XYf_LyhLgbZQ-bLTeaDpCyB-m
+- Google Drive Folder – Legal Documents to Upload in Blob Storage - https://drive.google.com/drive/folders/1Nh4a6g5XYf_LyhLgbZQ-bLTeaDpCyB-m
 - Retrieved content is passed to **Azure OpenAI LLM** for legal reasoning and answer generation.
 - Ensures accuracy and context relevance by grounding answers in legal documents.